 Sometimes emotional, sometimes humorous, always honest – MND Matters gives people affected by MND the chance to share their stories.

-Listen to the latest episode below, or dip into the library of previous episodes to hear informal advice, information and real-life experiences about a range of topics including managing emotions, family support and becoming a carer for someone with MND.
+Listen to the latest episode below, or explore previous episodes to hear practical advice, personal stories and reflections on topics such as managing emotions, supporting family members and becoming a carer for someone with MND.

-Guests include people affected by MND, VIP ambassadors of the Association and health and social care professionals.
+Our guests include people with MND, those close to them, our ambassadors and health and social care professionals.

-Listen to episodes of MND Matters using the links below, or search MND Matters in your chosen podcast provider.
+Listen to episodes of MND Matters using the links below, or search MND Matters in your preferred podcast app.

 Meet your hosts